L-1U/convert2ios/README.md

 1. Download `VideoConverter.exe` from the link above
 2. Double-click to run the application
 3. Select your input video file
-4. Choose output location and codec (H.265 recommended)
+4. Choose output location and codec (H.264 + MP4 recommended for iOS)
 5. Click "Convert Video" and watch the progress!

 ### 🛠️ Advanced: Run from Source